jordiqui/revolution/README.md

 ## Experience Book

-Revolution can learn from previous games by storing data in a `.bin` file.
+Revolution includes a simple text-based cache that stores root moves from previous games.
+It functions as a lightweight opening book and does not influence the internal search beyond the root.
 The following UCI options control this system:

 - `Experience Enabled`: enables or disables the experience feature (default `true`).
 - `Experience File`: name of the file where the experience data is stored (default `revolution.bin`).